aomdahl/gleanr_workflow/README.md

-# GLEANER: GWAS latent embeddings accounting for noise and regularization
+# GLEANR: GWAS latent embeddings accounting for noise and regularization
 GLEANER is a matrix factorization method intended to estimate sparse latent genetic factors of pleiotropy across GWAS.
 This repo contains an ongoing project to develop a flexible, interpretable, and sparse factorization framework to integrate GWAS data across studies and cohorts.
 We employ a basic alternating least-squares matrix factoriztion algorithm with sparse priors on learned matrices, while accounting for study uncertainty.